 Ecologists fear burn overkill

-The 2009 Victorian Bushfires Royal Commission recommended a tripling of annual prescribed burning in Victoria, but leading ecologists are voicing serious concerns about such massive burn regime.
+The 2009 the Victorian Bushfires Royal Commission recommended a tripling of annual prescribed burning in Victoria, but leading ecologists are voicing serious concerns about such a massive burn regime.
 Rachel Carbonell reports for Radio National.

 Reducing fuel for fire